zoubohao/Deepurify/README.md

 Please refer to the documentation of this function for more details.

-3. You can run Deepurify with 'clean' mode through the following command:
+**3. You can run Deepurify with 'clean' mode through the following command:**
 ```
 deepurify clean  -i ./input_folder/ -o ./output_folder/ --bin_suffix fasta --gpu_num 1 --each_gpu_threads 1
 ```